chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 ## More Possibilities

-The sample work instructions represent the starting point.
+The sample work instructions in this article represent a starting point.
 Let's talk about how you can easily extend this sample into your organization.

 ### Multiple Roles